Allie Pepper logo on a white background.

 • Is it even possible?

 Seven Summits Treks demonstrated their capability to manage logistics for conquering all 14 peaks within 92 days.
-They showcased this proficiency during their successful execution of Kristin Harilas' 14 peak expedition with oxygen in 2023.
-Tackling the challenge without supplemental oxygen presents an even greater difficulty.
-Scaling the treacherous heights of the death zone without oxygen demands more favorable weather conditions and may occasionally necessitate helicopter assistance for mountain access.
-This strategic approach ensures timely arrival at Base Camps ahead of optimal summit opportunities.
-I am confident that achieving this feat within two years is entirely feasible.
+They showcased this proficiency during their successful execution of Kristin Harila's 14 peak expedition with oxygen in 2023.
+Tackling the challenge without supplemental oxygen presents a greater difficulty.
+Climbing in the death zone without oxygen demands more favorable weather conditions.
+This may occasionally necessitate helicopter assistance for mountain access.
+This strategic approach ensures timely arrival at Base Camps ahead of optimal summit weather windows.
+Allie is confident that partnering with Seven Summits Treks gives her the best possible logistics to be able to complete her challenge within the 3 year timeframe.

 • What is the “true summit”?